 If the nominee in the Application does not have ultimate priority, he/she can obtain it either through each other person with equal or prior right to appointment filing a renunciation or nomination on the Renunciation of Right to Appointment, Nomination of Personal Representative, and Waiver of Notice form.
 If you cannot comply with either the original will or nomination requirement, you may wish to consider filing a Petition for Probate and/or Appointment of Personal Representative (Testate/Intestate).

 If you are using the Application procedure, you need to complete a Register's Statement, Acceptance of Appointment, and Letters of Authority and submit these documents with your filings.
-If you or your nominee is appointed and Letters of Authority are issued, there is a statutorily-fixed $10 fee for certification and $1 per page to obtain a certified copy of those Letters.
+If you or your nominee is appointed and Letters of Authority are issued, there is a $10 fee plus $1 per page to obtain a certified copy of those Letters.

 If you have the decedent's will, you must submit it to our court.
 And if the will gives any property to anyone other than an heir, you must complete and have notarized a Supplemental Testimony to Identify Non-Heir Devisees (Testate Estate).

 Under the law, the Personal Representative has varies duties that must be done:

 - Notice of Appointment (PC 573)- Within 14 days of appointment, Personal Representative must provide notice to interested persons in the estate of the appointment.

 - Notice to Friend of the Court (PC 618) - Within 28 days of appointment, Personal Representative must give notice to the Ingham County Friend of the Court of the decedent's surviving spouse (if any) and either of the decedent's devisees (if a testate estate) or of the decedent's heirs (if an intestate estate).